‘Pose’ Actress Angelica Ross Shares That She Learned Her New Boyfriend Has A Fiancee & Child Via Twitter

 — Angelica Ross (@angelicaross) March 18, 2020

-One day after she showed how happy she was, Ross then retweeted the photo and left an update for her Twitter followers.
-She shared that, thanks to social media, she was able to learn that her boyfriend was leading a double life.
+One day after she showed how happy she was, Ross then retweeted the photo and left an update for her Twitter fans.
+She shared that, thanks to social media, she was able to learn that her beau was leading a double life.

 “The internet is AMAZING.
-I’ve been talking to the mother of his son and fiancé all morning. #PlotTwist!”
-Ross tweeted.
+I’ve been talking to the mother of his son and fiancé all morning. #PlotTwist!” she tweeted.

-Following her tweet, many of her followers were confused about what the American Horror Story actress was eluding to in her tweets.
-Some thought that she was getting to know the mother of her boyfriend’s child and the mother’s fiance.
+Following her post, many of her followers were confused about what the American Horror Story star was alluding to in her tweets.
+Some thought that she was getting to know the mother of her boyfriend’s child and the woman’s fiance.
 Others also weren’t sure why she used the hashtag “#PlotTwist” at the end of her tweet.

-One of Ross’ Twitter followers, Andrew Ruby, cleared up the misconceptions on his own Twitter page.
+One of Ross’ Twitter followers, Andrew Roby, cleared up the misconceptions on his own page on the platform.
 Ross retweeted the post and confirmed that his assumption was true.

 “For those who don’t get it.
 Queen Angelica found this man and was dating.
 She posted this on Twitter and we all REJOICED in excitement.
 Twitter FBI probably saw the tweet and told Angelica this man has a kid and is engaged.
-Angelica was talking to his fiancé all morning,” Ruby wrote, to which Ross replied “basically.”
+Angelica was talking to his fiancé all morning,” Roby wrote, to which Ross replied, “basically.”

 Ross received several well-wishes from her fans after they saw her tweets.
 Many women supported the transgender actress and shared that they could relate to her situation.
-Ross then posted another tweet to thank her fans for making her smile during the drama she endured.
+She then tweeted to thank her fans for making her smile despite the drama she endured.

 Ross has not disclosed the name of her beau as of yet.